KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] folding - expand collapse heading sections as scope
 // editor related
-[] on hover on a line or block, control chars should visible [ ] export all notebooks - ext?
+[] on hover on a line or block, control chars should visible [ ] export all notebooks - to text files
 [ ] do not track flag - (until that book closed)
 [ ] table block - new syntax
+[ ] keyboard shortcuts

 # Issues
-[x] months tabs - not working - showing empty

 [ ] show year in timeline if year is not current year (for folders) [ ] update UI for search content
 [ ] calendar state not preserving on sidebar navigation change [ ] cancel loading timelines if user moved to other sidebar.
+[ ] scroll to top while typing at bottom
 // search
-[ ] limit search content results (100) and - use load more
+[ ] searc results - use load more
 [ ] search results sort based on alphabetic or (count if possible) [ ] search is crasing for 'ipad' keyword
 [ ] search not working for two chars
 [ ] search paths are not working - priority
 [ ] searhc inputs - need fuzy search like so, (ex: ipad hang) - should show results for `ipad hang`, `ipad`, `hang` also.

 #### editor related